The Broken Windows Theory Applies to Technical Debt: Technical Debt

 We propose to interpret TD items as the broken windows of \emph{software engineering} as introduced by Hunt and Thomas~\cite{Hunt1999TheMaster}.
 In our view, several recent findings support this conceptualization.

-Besker et al.~\cite{Besker2020TheMorale} found TD to negatively impact developer morale, establishing a link between TD and the psychological state of those working in its presence.
-This lowered morale is reminiscent of the dynamic described by Wilson and Kelling in their original \emph{Broken Windows} article, where they assert that general disorder will trigger the local inhabitants to adopt a general stance of ``not getting involved''~\cite{WILSONGEORGEL.KELLING1982BrokenSafety}.
-This link is further supported by a study by Olsson et al.~\cite{OlssonMeasuringThe} that used the SAM (self-assessment manikin) system to map changes in affective states triggered by interaction with TD\@.
+\cite{Besker2020TheMorale} found TD to negatively impact developer morale, establishing a link between TD and the psychological state of those working in its presence.
+This lowered morale is reminiscent of the dynamic described by Wilson and Kelling in their original \emph{Broken Windows} article, where they assert that general disorder will trigger the local inhabitants to adopt a general stance of \say{not getting involved}~\citep{WILSONGEORGEL.KELLING1982BrokenSafety}.
+This link is further supported by a study by \cite{OlssonMeasuringThe} that used the SAM (self-assessment manikin) system to map changes in affective states triggered by interaction with TD\@.
 A natural continuation of that research would be to examine the effects of this psychological impact, where propagation or reproduction of TD may be one of the most exciting lines of inquiry.
+Moreover, \cite{FERNANDEZSANCHEZ201722} have also described that besides causing low morale in development teams, TD may also cause negative effects such as developer turnover.